Serve the Project Managers in your market!

 - Project Management Institute (PMI) rates the courses of its registered education providers.
 Their average rating of all providers is 86.13%.
 PMI rated the online version of TheCourse 95.63%, nearly 10 points above the average!
 See this pdf copy of TheCourse ratings page from the PMI web site.

 - Your students will have one year to complete the course.
 Upon certification, students are eligible for our membership program, giving them permanent access to our online course materials.
-Thus the student continues to learn and to earn Professional Development Units to maintain their certification.
+Thus the student continues to learn and to earn Professional Development Units (PDUs), which are required to maintain certification.
 Our former students are paying us $595 each to join this program.
 This is unique in the industry, and sets our licensees apart.

 - Visit the Classroom and Online links for more information about the two programs we offer, and draft license agreements.